qwaneu/qwaneu.github.io/_drafts/flow-distribution.md

 This is easier said than done.
 Where do you find the time, and how do you exploit the time you found as a team?

 We talk to many teams in large organizations.
-When we ask them about what share of their time they spend on fixing defects, this is more often than not 50%.
+When we ask them about what share of their *time* they *spend* on *fixing defects*, this is more often than not 50%.
-Because the defect work is taking such a large share, the teams can get little work with customer value ('_feature work_') done, which increases the pressure on the team.
+Because the defect work is taking such a large share of their team, the teams can get little work with *customer value* ('_feature work_') done, which increases the pressure on the team.

-Often, these teams feel so much pressure that they do not feel they have time for any improvements, however promising these might seem.
+Often, these teams feel so much *pressure* that they do not feel they have *time for* any *improvements*, however promising these might seem.
 For instance adding automated tests, making builds more stable, or even something as basic as simplifying build scripts so that all developers can add tests or split files.